All about student broadband

-- Short-term contracts — Apart from the 9 month student deals that may appear in September/October, this is it.
-There are no 3 or 6 month contracts out there.
+- Short-term contracts — Apart from the nine-month student deals that may appear in September/October, this is it.
+There are no three or six-month contracts out there.
 If you know that you'll only need a home broadband connection for a few months, a rolling contract is essentially your only choice.

 - Availability — Unlike a special student contract, rolling contracts are available at any time.
 That's because they're not just for students.

 Mobile broadband offers another solution for the student household.
 The main benefit is its total portability.
 The only problem is it’s not as reliable as a fixed-line connection.
 You need to think about how much data you will use as well.
-Mobile broadband often comes with a set data limit each month but you can find some suppliers who provide unlimited data.
-Mobile broadband is rarely a good solution if you're living in one fixed location.
-If you're moving about a lot, though, it can work as an alternative to home broadband.
+Mobile broadband often comes with a set data limit each month but there are plenty of unlimited data deals available these days.
+If you happen to live in a town or city with 5G, you may even get a faster connection than you’d get from an Openreach fibre connection.
+However, mobile broadband is rarely a good solution if you're living in one fixed location.
+If you're moving about a lot, though, it can work as a handy alternative to home broadband.

 Frequently asked questions